Coconut Mango Custard with Candied Pepitas

 Instructions

-• Add egg yolks.
+• Add whisked egg yolks.
 Pulse until creamy and smooth.

 • When desired consistency is reached the custard is done!
 Cool completely, and serve at room temperature or chilled.